Nathalie Moise, MD, MS (current faculty advisor)

 Gregory Karelas, MSc (co-founder, current member)

-Gregory Karelas is a faculty lecturer at Columbia University’s Mailman School of Public Health, and a medical student at Columbia VP&S. Since 2001, he has worked to develop health systems in South Asia, East Africa and the US.
+Gregory Karelas is a faculty lecturer at Columbia University’s Mailman School of Public Health, and a graduate of Columbia VP&S. Since 2001, he has worked to develop health systems in South Asia, East Africa and the US.
 His work has included directing a free district hospital in rural Nepal, developing HIV policy in the US and Rwanda, and building community health programs in inner-city New York.
 Gregory has a BA in Anthropology from the University of Chicago, and was a Clarendon Scholar at the University of Oxford, where he received a MSc in Medical Anthropology.

 David Edelman, MD, MPH (co-founder, former leader)